apache/solr-sandbox/CROSSDC.md

 ## Limitations

-- Delete-By-Query converts to DeleteById, which can be much less efficient for queries matching large numbers of documents.
+- When `expandDbq` property is true (default) then Delete-By-Query converts to DeleteById, which can be much less efficient for queries matching large numbers of documents.
   Forwarding a real Delete-By-Query could also be a reasonable option to add if it is not strictly reliant on not being reordered with other requests.